JimmyFW/projects/_portfolio/1_project.markdown

 </div>
 </div>

+Brightbox is a hands-on optics lab for grade school children without access to electricity.
+It was made for rural schoolhouses participating in <a href="http://www.agastya.org/lab-in-a-box/">Agastya International Foundation</a>'s <a href="http://www.agastya.org/lab-in-a-box/">Lab-in-a-Box</a> program.

 <div class="img_row">
 	<img class="col three" src="{{ site.baseurl }}/img/brightbox/beams.jpg" alt="" title="example image"/>
 </div>

 I worked on earlier versions of the Brightbox before it became project Child Education in Olin's [Affordable Design and Entrepreneurship](http://design.olin.edu/courses/ade/) senior capstone.
 After I graduated, I advised the new team as they took ownership.

 The idea behind this educational toy is simple - three beams of light shine onto a board.
-Grade-school children, equipped with a kit of lenses, mirrors, and prisms, engage in hands-on activities and learn the principles of optics.
+Students, equipped with a kit of lenses, mirrors, and prisms, engage in hands-on activities and learn the principles of optics.

 <div class="img_row">
 	<img class="col three" src="{{ site.baseurl }}/img/brightbox/convergence.png" alt="" title="example image"/>